 There are several factors to consider when you are looking into the actual market value of your solutions.
 For example, if you start a membership website teaching people how to become successful online marketers, you are going to find that your competition is huge.

-If you start a membership site with VIP exclusive content, you might notice that your conversions are low because there is so much free information on digital marketing already available online.
+If you start a membership site with tips on online marketing (as an example), you might notice that your conversions are low because there is already so much free information on marketing available online.
 This is a great example of this situation.

 In this case, there is indeed an audience for what you are selling, but that audience might consider that there is enough free information out there.
-When this happens, you need to make sure that you can market your VIP content as extremely effective and top secret.
+When this happens, you need to make sure that you can market your premium content as extremely effective, high value and top secret.

 It needs to be the kind of stuff that no one gives away free of charge.
 With that example in mind, think of your own situation and make sure that you have an audience that is both willing and capable of paying.

+Even with all the planning in the world, sometimes the most important step is taking action – even if it’s imperfect (it always is).
 If a tree falls in the forest and there is no one around, does it make a sound?
-In a similar example, if a business has a perfect product, but no one knows about it, is it going to sell?
+In a similar example, if a business has a perfect product, but it never gets launched, is it going to generate revenue?

-Well, the tree does make a sound even if no one is around to hear it, but you can be sure that no one is going to invest in your membership site unless you are promoting it and people are aware that it exists.
+Well, the tree does make a sound even if no one is around to hear it, but you can be sure that no one is going to sign up to your membership website unless you launch it and people are aware that it exists.

 If you believe that this is something that is truly rewarding and you feel passionate about this business model, you are going to get excellent results from your efforts.
 On the other hand, if you are just doing this because you heard the buzz and you want to capitalize on it, you might not be committed enough to make it work.

-However, if you can answer these seven questions with well thought out answers and commit to your membership website business you shouldn’t have any problems becoming profitable.
+If you can answer these seven questions with well thought out answers and dedicate reasonable time to your membership website business you shouldn’t have any problems attaining success.